jchatel/quickmail-next-docs/analytics-and-reporting/sharing-analytics-to-clients-client-portal.md

 # How to add your agency's logo to the Client Portal?

-Go to the the Agency Dashboard → Settings → General → Upload File (Max file size is 1MB)
+Go to the Agency Dashboard → Settings → General → Upload File (Max file size is 1MB)

 ![screenshot](../images/006_file-YpcJxsALoG.png)